Sun, 14 September, 2014

-- a small bunch of coriander
+- 1 small bunch of coriander, chopped

 - oil and butter for frying

-- about ½ cup of double cream
+- ½ cup double cream

 - salt and pepper

-Heat a little oil in a large pan and brown the chicken pieces.
+1. Heat a little oil in a large pan and brown the chicken pieces.
 They don’t have to be completely cooked through, if thick, as they will get there happily in the sauce at the end of cooking.
-Fish them out of the pan and keep aside.
+Scoop them out of the pan and keep aside.

-Give it a good stir and when they are cooked enough to your liking, pour in the cream.
+3. Give it a good stir and when they are cooked enough to your liking, pour in the cream.
 Don’t turn the heat down but let the cream bubble away and reduce, stirring if it threatens to burn.